I Want To...

 We offer a variety of educational and training opportunities in physical medicine and rehabilitation for medical students and residents.

 PM&R interest group at the Johns Hopkins University School of Medicine was established to inspire interest in the field of physical medicine and rehabilitation among medical students.
-Spearheaded by resident advisor Dr. Charles Odonkor, this group holds meetings, workshops and other events to connect students with the faculty and further their understanding of and appreciation for the PM&R field.
+The group holds meetings, workshops and other events to connect students with the faculty and further their understanding of and appreciation for the PM&R field.

 Johns Hopkins University is a site sponsor for two summer programs designed for medical students between M1 and M2 years and offered through the Association of Academic Physiatrists.
-Both programs are 8 weeks long and carry a $4,000 stipend.
-Applications for the 2017 program year will be accepted starting December 2016 via physiatry.org.
+Both programs are eight weeks long and carry a $4,000 stipend.
+Johns Hopkins also covers registration and travel to the AAP's Annual Meeting, where students present scientific papers or case reports.
+Applications are accepted via physiatry.org.

 Medical students may choose from the electives below in the Department of Physical Medicine and Rehabilitation.
 Medical students from schools other than Johns Hopkins should contact the Registrar’s Office at 410-955-3080 or email email@example.com to request enrollment forms.